 Whether you just purchased a Peloton Bike or are feeling less than enthused about your current workout regime, you’ll want to grab a q-tip and clean the wax out of your ears to hear what I have to say about this hyped-up interactive programming.

 In this Peloton app review, I’ll give you the 4-1-1 on everything from the classes down to the music choices.
-Being a straight shooter is my specialty, so you can feel confident I’ll actually tell you if I think this is worth your money and time or not.
+Being a straight shooter is my specialty, so you can feel confident I’ll actually tell you if I think this is one of the best personal training apps.

 176 Peloton Workouts Completed